 describe an "ABABAB" pattern.
 Many students explain the pattern by

 saying, "It's a red cube then a blue cube and it keeps going like

 that."
 Some students might describe it as an "ABAB" pattern.
 Most

 students see the pattern being formed as a sequence of single cubes of

 Place students into teams of two and distribute a Describing Patterns 1 Activity Sheet to each group.
-They should visit the following Web site Creating, Describing, and Analyzing Patterns and follow the specific directions provided on the activity sheet.
+They should visit the following Web site indicated on the activity sheet, and follow the specific directions provided.

 Working together, partners share the responsibility of "Mouse